 This restored 19th-century villa is set on the western shores with amazing views of Lake Como.
-It offers elegant rooms, and a private park and you will love the Venetian stucco work and frescos.
+It offers elegant rooms and a private park and you will love the Venetian stucco work and frescos.

 BEST RATED: Como Lake Suits

 This hotel has an excellent location with the best views.
-Very close to the Broletto and the Como Cathedral, the apartments have a balcony with lake views, a seating area, a satellite flat-screen TV, a fully equipped kitchen, and free bikes so you can easily explore lake Como.
+Very close to the Broletto and the Como Cathedral, the apartments have a balcony with lake views, a seating area, a satellite flat-screen TV, a fully equipped kitchen, and free bikes so you can easily explore Lake Como.

 TOP LUXURY: Mandarin Oriental Lago di Como

 Now if you are looking for luxury, you cannot go wrong with the Mandarin Oriental.
 The rooms are elegantly decorated with 2 stand-alone villas, in Blevio.
 With a fine restaurant, free indoor and outdoor pools, free parking, and vast gardens.
-The wellness center includes 2 massage rooms and 2 private Spa.
+The wellness center includes 2 massage rooms and 2 private Spas.